0xMiden/miden-note-transport/README.md

 ## Overview

-The Miden Transport Layer for Private Notes is a communications system focusing on performance and privacy for the secure exchange of private notes.
+The Miden Note Transport service is a communications system focusing on performance and privacy for the secure exchange of private notes.

 The system is based mostly on a request-reply client-server communication scheme, supporting end-to-end encryption.
 The (optionally encrypted) notes are stored on-server allowing for async note exchange between users.